 Pittsburgh and New York held 3-1 and 1-3 records ATS in 2019 non-conference games, respectively.
 Then, the Steelers own a 32-22 mark (59.3 percent) against the spread overall versus AFC opponents during coach Mike Tomlin’s tenure (2007-present).

 One of last season’s Cinderella stories, the Titans, will be on a mission to prove an improbable run that left them just a game short of the Super Bowl wasn’t a fluke.
-They’ll start that journey versus a Broncos team which saw Drew Lock make strides late last season and signed Melvin Gordon in free agency to pair with Phillip Lindsay.
-Denver then drafted two more weapons for Lock in Jerry Jeudy and KJ Hamler and nabbed both A.J.
+They’ll start that journey versus a Broncos team which saw Drew Lock make strides late last season.
+Denver also signed Melvin Gordon in free agency to pair with Phillip Lindsay.
+Denver then drafted two more weapons for Lock in Jerry Jeudy and KJ Hamler (who’s questionable for Week 1 due to a hamstring injury) and nabbed both A.J.
 Bouye and Jurrell Casey to shore up the defense.

-The Titans come into 2020 with the high degree of confidence advancing to the AFC Championship Game and boasting the league’s 2019 rushing champion will give a team.
-Fresh off his league-high 1,540 rushing yards, Derrick Henry will once again spearhead the offense.
+The Titans come into 2020 with a high degree of confidence after advancing to the AFC Championship Game and boasting the league’s 2019 rushing champion.
+Fresh off his league-high 1,540 yards on the ground, Derrick Henry will once again spearhead the offense.
 However, Ryan Tannehill, who received $62 million guaranteed in his offseason contract extension, should certainly play a pivotal role after leading Tennessee into the postseason with a 7-3 run to finish the 2019 regular season.